 It is really cool at night, so be sure to bring a sweater or jacket that you can throw on.
 Women, you may also want a small clutch or handbag – not much to carry, so it doesn’t need to be big, but nice to throw lipstick, room key, etc.

-This is a must have!
-Bottom line, it rains in Alaska so be prepared.
+This is a must-have!
+The bottom line, it rains in Alaska so be prepared.
 I would recommend a rain jacket that packs down and stows in the pocket. (this is the one I brought).
 The stow away jacket is great to throw into your daypack just in case.

 Laundry on Board